Financial Aid Is Not Endless

-The good news is you have a lot of repayment options for your federal loans and you can switch your repayment plan at any time.
+The good news is you have a lot of repayment options for your student loans and you can switch your repayment plan at any time.
 Below you will find a basic outline of each plan; conditions and qualifications for these repayment options apply for each plan which can be found on the Federal Student Aid website.

 Standard Repayment Plan -- Payments are a fixed amount of at least $50 per month.

 Graduated Repayment Plan -- Payments are smaller at first and then increase gradually, usually every two years.

 Extended Repayment Plan -- Requires a principal balance totaling at least $30,000.
 A borrower's repayment period can be extended up to 25 years and may be set up as either standard or graduated repayment.